This Easy Turkey Bolognese is a delicious way to use leftover turkey or chicken! This hearty pasta recipe is one of our favorite weeknight dinners!

 Bring the sauce to a simmer, partially cover with a lid and cook for 20 minutes, stirring often.
 The sauce will get thicker and deeper in flavor if you cook it longer than 20 minutes, you can even go up to an hour on low heat.

-This recipe makes enough to serve with a pound of pasta which will give you about 6 servings for dinner.
+This recipe makes enough to serve with a pound of cooked pasta .

 Keywords: bolognese sauce, turkey bolognese, meat sauce, pasta sauce recipe, leftover turkey recipe